-The U.S. Preventive Services Task Force released today a final recommendation statement on screening for abnormal blood glucose and type 2 diabetes mellitus.
-To view the recommendation and the evidence on which it is based, please go to http://www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/screening-for-abnormal-blood-glucose-and-type-2-diabetes.
+The U.S. Preventive Services Task Force released today a final recommendation statement on Screening for Depression in Adults.
+The Task Force recommends that clinicians screen all adults for depression.
+The Task Force found evidence that screening in the primary care setting is beneficial.
+To view the recommendation and the evidence on which it is based, please go to http://www.uspreventiveservicestaskforce.org/Page/Document/RecommendationStatementFinal/depression-in-adults-screening1.
 A fact sheet that explains the final recommendation in plain language is also available.
-The final recommendation statement can also be found in the October 27, 2015 online issue of Annals of Internal Medicine.
+The final recommendation statement can also be found in the January 26, 2016 online issue of the Journal of the American Medical Association.

 In The News

 Final Recommendation Statement: Screening for Depression in Adults